chironb/ChiCLI/README.md

 - Commodore 2031 via a Batteries Included IEEE-488 BusCardII

 Latest News:
+- FIXED: Displays both Aliases empty and aliases full.
+Process: start ChiCLI, set datetime, run screensaver, then alias (with none set).
+Fix was that result, a global var, wasn't being cleared before being used in the alias code.
+So it was assumed, erroniously, that it would be 0 unless changed by the testing for the alias list being full.
+This is the problem with global variables, obviously, but in such a limited system, it's faster and makes more sense to use them.
 - FIXED: Doing the command 'type basic-program' would print out minus signs weird.
 Turns out, I entered another unicode character instead of a normal keyboard hyphen - character.
 I made a basic program to barf out every single command so I can check that I'm translating the tokens properly.
 - Added ss = screensaver to built-in aliases.
 - FIXED: Command screensaver now respects the currently set text color as well.